Skip to main content

 Common Questions from Warehouse Workers

-Warehouse workers are generally rated as medium risk, the work is physical and involves machinery, but it's in a controlled indoor environment with safety protocols.
-Premiums are typically higher than office workers but lower than construction trades.
-Your specific duties matter, a picker/packer is assessed differently to a forklift operator.
+Warehouse work is usually treated as medium risk: physical and involving machinery, but in a controlled indoor setting with safety protocols.
+Premiums are typically higher than for office workers but lower than for construction trades.
+Your specific duties matter, so a picker or packer is assessed differently to a forklift operator.
+Comparing across our panel of insurers is the way to find the best fit for your role.

 Does it matter if I operate forklifts or other machinery?

-You need to disclose any injuries you've had treated, back, shoulder, knee, whatever.
+You need to disclose any injury you have had treated, whether back, shoulder, knee, or anything else.
 Lifting injuries are very common in warehouse work and insurers expect to see them.
-Provide details about when it happened, treatment, and how you are now.
-Each insurer handles it differently.
+Give details about when it happened, any treatment, and how you are now.
+Each insurer assesses these differently, so comparing across the panel can change your terms.

-Shift work itself isn't a separate premium factor, but its health impacts can be.
-If you've developed sleep issues, fatigue-related conditions, or other health problems from shift work, and you've seen a doctor about them, those need to be disclosed.
+Shift work on its own is not a separate price factor, but its health effects can be.
+If you have developed sleep problems, fatigue-related conditions, or other health issues linked to shift work, and you have seen a doctor about them, those need to be disclosed.
+Routine shift work with no related health problems generally does not affect your application.

 Do I need income protection as a warehouse worker?

-It's worth considering, if a lifting injury puts you out of work for weeks or months, income protection replaces a portion of your income during recovery.
-This is especially important if you don't have much in savings.
-Many warehouse workers get life insurance and income protection together.
-We can quote both.
+It is well worth considering.
+If a lifting injury puts you out of work for weeks or months, income protection replaces part of your income while you recover.
+That matters most if you do not have much in savings to fall back on.
+Many warehouse workers hold life insurance and income protection together, and we can quote both.

 How is a picker or packer rated compared with a warehouse manager?